CodeSlicing/pure-swift-ui-design/README.md

 [Layout Guides][docs-layout-guides] offer a new way to draw shapes in SwiftUI.
 In short, they completely remove the need to calculate points, thereby avoiding the tortuous and lengthy process of declaring them throughout your path drawing code.

-In fact, the original logo for [PureSwiftUIDesign][pure-swift-ui-design] was created using layout guides, including the visibility of the control points in the curves used in the design, the gist of which can be found here: XXXX
+In fact, the original logo for [PureSwiftUIDesign][pure-swift-ui-design] was created using layout guides, including the visibility of the control points in the curves used in the design, the gist of which can be found [here][gist-pure-swift-ui-design-logo].

 For something a bit similar, consider the following code that draws six pointed star: